 Information for Y5

-P.E days for 5Ma are on Tuesdays, please ensure that your children have the correct P.E kit in school all week so they are able to fully take part.
+P.E days for 5Ma are on Tuesdays and Wednesdays, please ensure that your child has the correct P.E kit in school all week so they are able to fully take part.
 Swimming will be on a Thursday morning, starting in a few weeks time.
 Letters for this will be given out shortly.

 Please can you ensure you read and sign the home school agreement in the front of your child's organiser.
 Your child's organiser should also be signed every week ready to be checked on Fridays.